 Some courses may have thousands of students enrolled but none of those students actually paid to take the course.
-There’s a place for free offers and I’ll teach you that in Part II of this course where I’ll cover how to market and sell your course once it’s done.

 But, if you want to make passive income you need to create a course students are willing to pay for.
 And that’s exactly what I’m going to teach you how to do in this course.

 How to decide WHAT to teach so people will pay to take your courses